hashintel/hash/apps/hash-ai-worker-ts/README.md

-# HASH AI worker (ts)
+# HASH AI Worker (TypeScript)

-This app is a Temporal.io worker that is able to run workflows and activities.
+This app is a Temporal worker that is able to run workflows and activities.

 ## Configuration